Makar Sankranti

 The festivities associated with Makar Sankranti are known by various names including Sankranthi or Peddha Panduga in Andhra Pradesh and Telangana, Khichari in Bhojpuri region, Magh Bihu in Assam, Maghi Saaji in Himachal Pradesh, Makaravilakku in Kerala, Makara sankranti in Karnataka, Maghi Sangrand in Punjab, Pongal in Tamil Nadu, Maghi Sangrand or Uttarain (Uttarayana) in Jammu, Sakrat in Haryana, Sakraat in Rajasthan, Sukarat in central India, Uttarayana in Gujarat and Uttar Pradesh, Ghughuti in Uttarakhand, Dahi Chura in Bihar, Makar Sankranti in Odisha, Jharkhand, Maharashtra, Goa, West Bengal (also called Poush Sankranti or Mokor Sonkranti), Uttar Pradesh (also called Khichidi Sankranti), Uttarakhand (also called Uttarayani) or as simply, Maghe Sankranti (Nepal), Songkran (Thailand), Thingyan (Myanmar), Mohan Songkran (Cambodia), Til Sakraat in Mithila, and Shishur Senkrath (Kashmir).
 On Makar Sankranti, Surya (Hindu solar deity) is worshipped along with Vishnu and goddess Lakshmi throughout India.

-Makar Sankranti is observed with social festivities such as colourful decorations, children going house to house singing and asking for treats in some rural areas, melas (fairs), dances, kite flying, bonfires, and feasts.
+Makar Sankranti is observed with social festivities such as colourful decorations, rural children going house to house, singing and asking for treats in some areas, melas (fairs), dances, kite flying, bonfires and feasts.
 The Magha Mela is mentioned in the Hindu epic Mahabharata.
 Many observers go to sacred rivers or lakes and bathe in a ceremony of thanks to the Sun.
 Every twelve years, the Hindus observe Makar Sankranti with Kumbha Mela – one of the world's largest mass pilgrimage, with an estimated 60 to 100 million people attending the event.
 At this event, they say a prayer to the Sun and bathe at the Prayagaraj confluence of the River Ganga and River Yamuna, a tradition attributed to Adi Shankaracharya.
 Makar Sankranti is a time of celebration and thanks giving, and is marked by a variety of rituals and tradition.

-Date variations
+Etymology

+The term Makara Sankranti is derived from Sanskrit.
+Makara refers to the zodiac sign Capricorn, while sankranti denotes "transmigration" or "transition," specifically the movement of the sun from one zodiac sign (rashi) to another.
+Thus, Makara Sankranti literally means "the transition of the Sun into Capricorn."
+Within Hindu astronomical calendars, sankranti marks the beginning of a new solar cycle.

+Other names

+Uttarayana

+The festival is also colloquially called Uttarayana, from uttara ("north") and ayana ("movement" or "journey"), meaning "northward movement."
+It refers to the northward shift of the Sun following the winter solstice.
+However, this usage should not be confused with Uttarayana in its astronomical sense, which denotes the six-month northward movement of the Sun rather than the specific festival day.

+Pongal

+In Tamil Nadu, the festival is known as Pongal, from the Tamil verb pongu, meaning "to boil over" or "overflow."
+The name refers to the traditional dish of newly harvested rice boiled with milk and jaggery, that is ritually prepared and consumed on the day.
+It is also referred to as Tamizhar thirunal ("the festival of Tamil people").